Defending against Jailbreak through Early Exit Generation of Large Language Models

 \section{Introduction}

 Large Language Models (LLMs) are garnering unprecedented attention and application in the field of artificial intelligence, with chatbots such as ChatGPT \cite{achiam2023gpt} and Llama \cite{touvron2023llama} standing out as notable examples.
-However, an inherent challenge arises due to the fact that these models could generate inappropriate and potentially harmful content, including biased, unlawful, pornographic, and fraudulent material \cite{weidinger2021ethical}.
-To mitigate the risks associated with such content and to steer LLM-generated responses away from these issues, researchers have innovated a series of alignment algorithms \cite{ouyang2022traininglanguagemodelsfollow, wei2022finetunedlanguagemodelszeroshot, song2024preferencerankingoptimizationhuman}.
+However, an inherent challenge arises because these models could generate inappropriate and potentially harmful content, including biased, unlawful, pornographic, and fraudulent material \cite{weidinger2021ethical}.
+To mitigate such risks and to steer LLM-generated responses away from these issues, researchers have innovated a series of alignment algorithms \cite{ouyang2022traininglanguagemodelsfollow,wei2022finetunedlanguagemodelszeroshot,song2024preferencerankingoptimizationhuman}.
 Through the implementation of these algorithms, chatbots have been empowered to discern and tactfully refuse to generate outputs in response to prompts that naively seek to elicit potentially harmful content.

-More recently, it has been however discovered that well-designed jailbreak prompts can circumvent such alignment, posing new challenges for building stricter safety barriers \cite{GCG, liu2024autodangeneratingstealthyjailbreak, wei2023jailbrokendoesllmsafety}.
+More recently, it has been however discovered that well-designed jailbreak prompts can circumvent such alignment, posing new challenges for building stricter safety barriers \cite{GCG,liu2024autodangeneratingstealthyjailbreak,wei2023jailbrokendoesllmsafety}.
 Meanwhile, efforts to defend against jailbreaks are ongoing.
-Prompt-based methods \cite{zhang2024defending, self_reminders, jain2023baseline, wei2023jailbreak, llamaguard} approach defense by manipulating or detecting user prompts.
+Prompt-based methods \cite{zhang2024defending,self_reminders,jain2023baseline,wei2023jailbreak,llamaguard} approach defense by manipulating or detecting user prompts.
 However, these methods are impractical since they degrade significantly in utility \cite{xu2024safedecodingdefendingjailbreakattacks}.
-As a result, researchers turn to decoding-based defense methods \cite{robey2024smoothllmdefendinglargelanguage, cao2024defendingalignmentbreakingattacksrobustly, xu2024safedecodingdefendingjailbreakattacks, zhao2024defendinglargelanguagemodels}.
+As a result, researchers turn to decoding-based defense methods \cite{robey2024smoothllmdefendinglargelanguage,cao2024defendingalignmentbreakingattacksrobustly,xu2024safedecodingdefendingjailbreakattacks,zhao2024defendinglargelanguagemodels}.
 Instead of directly accessing prompts, decoding-based defense methods leverage the model's internal properties.
 Since these methods can maintain high model functionality, decoding-based defense methods have shown promise in defending against jailbreak attacks.

 Unfortunately, current decoding-based defense technologies are insufficient.
 Studies show that present defense methods could only reduce the Attack Success Rate (ASR) by around 50\% against jailbreak prompts \cite{xu2024comprehensivestudyjailbreakattack}.
 Approaches like RA-LLM \cite{cao2024defendingalignmentbreakingattacksrobustly} and Smooth-LLM \cite{robey2024smoothllmdefendinglargelanguage} propose generating responses multiple times with random dropouts to defend against character-sensitive adversarial suffix attacks.
 However, they are less effective against prompt crafting attacks, which typically involve character-insensitive prompts.
 SafeDecoding \cite{xu2024safedecodingdefendingjailbreakattacks} aims to increase the likelihood of disclaimer generation artificially, but in practice, it fails to effectively reduce ASR in models with stronger safety barriers.